Configuration

 dirigent.toml

 The main dirigent configuration file is written in TOML format.
-A documented example file (including sensible configuration values for all global and calibration-specific parameters) is provided in ~/dirigent/config/.
+A documented example file (including sensible configuration values for all global and calibration-specific parameters) is provided in the config/ folder.

 Configuration parameters within this file match the CLI interface for a calibration 1 to 1.
-This means, that every entry in this file represents an option-flag that could also be added in the command line.
-For example, the global option --opto-dict modules.json may be specified either in the command line, when running the scan similar to the following example:
+This means, that every entry in this file represents an option flag that could also be added in the command line.
+For example, the global option --module-json modules.json may be specified either in the command line, when running the calibration similar to the following example:

-dirigent -C dirigent.toml --opto-dict modules.json <dirigent calibration name>
+dirigent -C dirigent.toml --module-json modules.json <dirigent calibration name>

 or it can be set in the TOML config as follows: